Kristina01111000/WordPressTheme/README.md

 		- set up 2 groups (patients + paid) $29
 		- got api certificates from him
 		- set it up
-	-  ssl still not working right on his old computer, figure out why

 	-  make sure everything automatically updates
 		- so far only peepso is not updating automatically
 	- send email to him with what he needs to do to get site running
 		- header is really grey, need darker yellow
 		- confirmation on all pictures
+		- ssl still not working right on his old computer? ask him to restart + update computer and try it again

 Need from Dr. W: